oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 ##### Online update status and labels

-During an online update, the Operator will rerun the introspector job which in turn attempts online WebLogic configuration changes to the running domain.
+During an online update, the operator will rerun the introspector job, which in turn attempts online WebLogic configuration changes to the running domain.
 You can monitor an update's status using its domain resource's status conditions and its WebLogic Server pod labels.

 For example, for the domain status you can check the domain resource `domain.status` stanza using `kubectl -n MY_NAMESPACE get domain MY_DOMAINUID -o yaml`, and for the WebLogic pod labels you can use